ycrc/ycrc.github.io/docs/clusters-at-yale/guides/matlab.md

 ## MATLAB GUI

-If you wish to use the MATLAB GUI, we recommend our web portal, [Open OnDemand](/clusters-at-yale/access/ood).
-Once logged in, select "MATLAB" from the "Interactive Apps" list.
+To use the MATLAB GUI, we recommend our web portal, [Open OnDemand](/clusters-at-yale/access/ood).
+Once logged in, click MATLAB pinned on the dashboard, or select "MATLAB" from the "Interactive Apps" list.

 ## Command Line MATLAB